shivanedewan/internship_project/README.md

 # internship_project
-trying different approach for project
+go to master branch for code